 To go overseas on a short visit program, students must register for short-term overseas programs listed in the summer and winter quarters.
 Program duration is from 2 weeks to 2 months.
-Upon completion of the program, participants must submit a certificate of grades and a certificate of completion.
+Upon completion of the program, participants must submit a transcript and a certificate of completion.
 2 credits will be awarded for one short visit.
 Short Visit Programs and registration procedures are announced each year by the TUFS Student Mobility Center

-3.2.2 Joint Education Program
+3.2.2 Joint Education Program (JEP)

-Under this program, students can undertake supervised research at partner universities under the professors and programs related to the student's own research.
+This program supports the students for travel fees when undertaking supervised research at partner universities under the professors and programs related to the student's own research.
 Student should consult closely with their main academic supervisor regarding contacting a professor at a partner university and the student's proposed research content.
 Duration must be for a minimum of 32 days to a maximum of less than 3 months.